janusmartinlee/Resume/resume-english.md

 Janus Martin Lee Andersen
 ======

-#### Full-stack software engineer driven by engagement in the full SDLC.
+#### Full-stack software engineer driven by engagement in the full SDLC with the aim of delivering software solutions that are flexible, reliable, and maintainable.

 Bio
 -